-- (1) Besides written and oral examinations, other types of examination may be chosen for module examinations, in particular designs, projects, term papers, oral report, walkabout, exhibition, Friday presentations or study journal. - (2) Other types of examination are usually evaluated by one examiner, unless § 18 (5) applies. - (3) A design is a work developed with creative means and methods, based on a previous theoretical analysis of the topic and criteria derived from it.
-The design process begins with a characteristic vagueness of the initial phase which usually also affects outlines and goals.
-Elements of the design phase are exploring, structuring, specifying, detailing, optimizing and weighting.
-The process is characterized by modifications, revisions and recursive loops similar to a search which starts over and over again, using different tools, media and notations to approach the design object.
-In addition to the creative quality of the results, the plausibility and purposefulness of the approach and type of presentation is evaluated. - (4) During a project, students work on a problem or task independently.
-In this context, the project is a unique and complex undertaking with a set time frame which is carried out by project team in order to unfold a comprehensive problem-solving potential for achieving the project goal.
-The project team structures the project organization and coordinates the various tasks. - (5) A research paper (e.g. a term paper, case study, research, documentation) is to determine whether students are capable of independently completing an assignment in writing within a given time frame, using scientific and subject-related methods.
-The examiner determines the topic and length of the paper at the beginning of the semester. - (6) An oral report (e.g. presentation, specialist presentation, Friday presentation, negotiation, mediation) is to determine whether the examinee is capable of independently solving and adequately presenting a practice-based assignment by means of verbal communication within a given time frame, using scientific and subject-related methods.
+- (1) Besides written and oral examinations, other types of examination may be chosen for module examinations, in particular term papers or open book exams, oral reports, project papers, learning portfolios, lab reports. - (2) Other types of examination are usually evaluated by one examiner, unless § 18 (5) applies. - (3) A term paper (e.g. case study or research paper) is to determine whether students are capable of independently completing an assignment in writing or in electronic form within a given time frame, using scientific and subject-related methods.
+The examiner determines the topic and length of the paper (e.g. number of pages of the main part) at the beginning of the semester.
+Examinees are to sign and submit an academic integrity declaration. - (4) An open book examination is a short term paper, i.e. an unsupervised written or electronic exam.
+It is characterized by the fact that (usually) all resources are permitted as defined in the examiner's permissible resources statement.
+Special attention is drawn to ensuring good scientific practice, incl. proper citation etc., as well as the requirement to complete examination tasks independently (i.e. without assistance). - (5) An oral report (e.g. presentation, negotiation, mediation) is to determine whether the examinee is capable of independently solving and adequately presenting a practice-based assignment by means of verbal communication within a given time frame, using scientific and subject-related methods.
 The examiner determines the duration of the oral report at the beginning of the semester.
 Minutes are to be kept about facts that are essential for the grading of an oral contribution.
-Students are to be informed of their grade within one week of the oral report at the latest. - (7) A walkabout is a form of presentation and examination over several semesters which is open to the public/members of TH Köln.
-During a presentation, students present and explain their concepts and designs.
-This is followed by a colloquium during which the results are discussed with KISD students and teaching staff.
-In this setting, work flows, perspectives and positions are presented and critically examined.
-Students receive constructive expert feedback and, if applicable, an evaluation by their examiner. - (8) An exhibition is a public form of presentation in which the practice of exhibition itself is considered a practice of designing and creating with a status that is equal to that of the designed exhibit.
-Thus, the design exhibition is not only a documentation of the designed artifacts, or those still to be designed, but becomes a form of design itself.

-Progression of studies 17

-(9) A study journal documents a student's development of skills and competencies by means of course reports, semester reports, presentations, essays, (audio-) visual project presentations, abstracts of academic papers, research reports and other presentations of coursework and products of learning.
-The documents assembled in the study journal are called artifacts.
-A study journal can only be considered an examination subject if it is accompanied by a student's reflection (written, oral or video) on the significance of these artifacts for the learning objective which was previously announced by the examiner.
+Students are to be informed of their grade within one week of the oral report at the latest. - (6) A project is an examination which requires students to work independently but under guidance on a narrowly defined scientific problem.
+Students are required to document the results and findings of their project in a written report. - (7) A learning portfolio documents the students' development of skills and competencies by means of presentations, essays, excerpts from lab reports, tables of contents of term papers, lecture notes, to-do lists, research reports and other presentations of coursework and products of learning.
+The documents assembled in the portfolio are called artifacts.
+A learning portfolio can only be considered an examination subject if it is accompanied by a student's reflection (written, oral or video) on the significance of these artifacts for the learning objective which was previously announced by the examiner.
 As the semester proceeds and the learning portfolio is assembled, the examiner will provide feedback on the development and/or artifacts.
-For the examination, a revised version of the learning portfolio, based on the examiner's feedback, is submitted (usually in a digital format).
+For the examination, a revised version of the learning portfolio, based on the examiner's feedback, is submitted (either handwritten or in a digital format). - (8) A lab report (e.g. experiment protocol) is to determine if students are able to independently complete a laboratory assignment within a specified time frame and also document, evaluate and reflect the process and results in writing.
+Examinations in form of a lab report may also be conducted as team projects.
+Students are to be notified of the evaluation of the lab report within six weeks of submission of their report.